 This is the easiest way for a landlord to be free of issues of maintenance and repair and can look at the rental amount as a steady income.
 The hassles of employing people and managing between different expense heads are passed on to the tenant.

 This is the best source of finance and steady income for an establishment with high-value commercial property to rent out.
-These can be built with 10 to 15 years contract with an escalation clause on rent.
+These can be built with a 10 to 15 years contract with an escalation clause on rent.

 Disadvantages to the Tenant